Sherman, Connecticut

-Sherman has been named "Best Small Town in Connecticut" three times by Connecticut Magazine.

-The Appalachian Trail goes through the northern end of Sherman.
-Part of Squantz Pond is in the town.
+Sherman is the northernmost and least populous town of Fairfield County, Connecticut, United States.
+The population was 3,527 at the 2020 census.
+Before 1802, the town was incorporated as part of New Fairfield.
+It is part of the Western Connecticut Planning Region.
 Sherman is a popular weekend retreat for New York City residents, with about a third of its residents weekenders.
 The town is located 62 mi northeast of New York City, making it part of the New York metropolitan area.